mashiike/stefunny/README.md

 ```
 stefunny deploy works as below.

-- Create / Update State Machine from config file and defintion file(yaml/json/jsonnet)
+- Create / Update State Machine from config file and definition file(yaml/json/jsonnet)
-  - Replace {{ env `FOO` `bar` }} syntax in the config file and defintion file to environment variable "FOO".
+  - Replace {{ env `FOO` `bar` }} syntax in the config file and definition file to environment variable "FOO".
     If "FOO" is not defined, replaced by "bar"
-  - Replace {{ must_env `FOO` }} syntax in the config file and defintion file to environment variable "FOO".
+  - Replace {{ must_env `FOO` }} syntax in the config file and definition file to environment variable "FOO".
     If "FOO" is not defined, abort immediately.
-  - If a terraform state is given in --tfstate, replace the {{tfstate `<tf resource name>`}} syntax in the config file and defintion file with reference to the state content.
+  - If a terraform state is given in --tfstate, replace the {{tfstate `<tf resource name>`}} syntax in the config file and definition file with reference to the state content.
-- Create/ Update EventBrdige rule.
+- Create/ Update EventBridge rule.

 ### Schedule Enabled/Disabled